devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Private hosted zones contain records that specify how you want to route traffic in an Amazon VPC.
 Your VPC has attributes that determine whether your EC2 instance receives public DNS hostnames (`enableDnsHostnames`), and whether DNS resolution through the Amazon DNS server is supported (`enableDnsSupport`).
 - You can use Route 53 health checks to configure active-active and active-passive failover configurations.
 You configure active-active failover using any routing policy (or combination of routing policies) other than failover, and you configure active-passive failover using the failover routing policy.
 - In Route 53, an alias record is a Route 53 extension to DNS.
 It's similar to a CNAME record, but you can create an alias record both for the root domain, such as example.com, and for subdomains, such as www.example.com.
 (You can create CNAME records only for subdomains).
 For EC2 instances, always use a Type A Record without an Alias.
 For ELB, Cloudfront, and S3, always use a Type A Record with an Alias, and finally, for RDS, always use the CNAME Record with no Alias.
+- Use an A record to point to an IPv4, AAAA to point to an IPv6 and an Alias record to point to another domain name.
 - Route 53 policies:
   - Simple routing policy – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
   - Failover routing policy – Use when you want to configure active-passive failover.